Aadik1ng/Golang_Backend-with-JWT/Readme.md

-﻿Daily Expenses API
+﻿# Daily Expenses API

-Overview
+## Overview

-The Daily Expenses API is a web application designed to manage and track daily expenses.
+- The Daily Expenses API is a web application designed to manage and track daily expenses.
 It allows users to register, log in, and manage their expenses.
 The API also supports generating balance sheets to summarize the financial status of users.

-Features
+**Features**

 - User registration and login
 - JWT-based authentication